sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 21-02-2018

+- https://www.youtube.com/watch?v=Txf7swrcLYs Parsing a language using Monoid (in haskell here): how, and difficulties.
+Very insightful.

 # 20-02-2018

 - https://medium.com/google-cloud/tcp-bbr-magic-dust-for-network-performance-57a5f1ccf437 TCP BBR for a better throughput in congestioned/lossy networks